robocorp/example-chatgpt-xpath-guesser-assistant/README.md

 This robot uses RPA.Assistant and RPA.OpenAI libraries to create XPath selectors for `Input` and/or `Button` web elements.

+** NOTE: This is experimental, and a demonstration of potential capabnilities of Generative AI models.
+There are plenty of situations where this example will not work.
+We have published this as a portal example to promote discussion and learning, not to suggest that this is production ready code.**

 This Assistant Robot:

+- Authenticates to OpenAI API using your own API key (which you need to configure in the code or in Robocorp Vault)
-- Asks url where to search for the elements.
+- Opens a Robocorp Assistant UI, and asks url where to search for the elements.
 - Gets all the matching elements.
 - Uses ChatGPT to create `XPath` locators and give them good names.
 - Tests if the selectors can find elements from the website.